brun0/pres-cours-git/cours-git.md

 - A Version Control System (keeping track of changes)
 - Initialy developped by Linus Torvalds to developp Linux kernel
 - Dedicated to collaborative work
-	* Each developper has his repository
+	* Distributed: Each developper has his repository
 	* One may create development branches

 ## Why using Git